fredrikWHaug/abcresearch/documentation/9-pdf-extraction-(to-be-added-to-main-doc-later).md

 - ✅ No data loss if you accidentally close tab
 - ✅ Navigate to other parts of app while extracting
 - ✅ Come back later to check results
-- ✅ Full history of all extractions
+- ✅ Full history of all extractions (organized by project)
 - ✅ Retry failed jobs without re-uploading
+- ✅ Project-scoped history (switch projects to see different extractions)

 ## Technical Architecture